ezsystems/ezplatform-richtext/README.md

 This Bundle provides RichText (`ezrichtext`) Field Type for eZ Platform 2.4 and higher.
 It is a Field Type for supporting rich formatted text stored in a structured XML format.

-This package overrides services provided by the `eZ\Publish\Core\FieldType\RichText` namespace of `ezsystems/ezpublish-kernel` package.

 This Field Type succeeds the former [XMLText](https://github.com/ezsystems/ezplatform-xmltext-fieldtype) Field Type found in eZ Publish 5.x and before.